What is Montessori Education?

 Why a three-year cycle?

 This process seems to necessitate an educational approach with an extended time frame within which the individual child has room to grow at his/her own pace.
-In accord with this thinking, a Montessori school program, including the developmental learning aids and the work activities which go with it, is sequential and meant to be experienced over a three-year time span and not in individual, successive, one-year capsules.
+In accordance with this thinking, a Montessori school program, including the developmental learning aids and the work activities which go with it, is sequential and meant to be experienced over a three-year time span and not in individual, successive, one-year capsules.
 This process seems to work best when children enter a Montessori program at age three and stay at least through the kindergarten year.
 Children entering at age four or five do not consistently come to the end of the three-year cycle having developed the same skills, work habits or values.
 Older children entering Montessori may do quite well in this very different setting, but this will depend to a large degree on their personality and previous educational experiences.
 While a child may gain much from attending a Montessori program for any length of time, full benefits are likely to require extended exposure.
 For instance, such teachings as the three R’s, which are not so much taught as they are learned, require progressive build-up for successful development.
 The same can be said for such acquisitions as personal work habits and social consciousness; these too require time for internalization.

 The three-year cycle also relates to Montessori’s valuable concept of age-mixed and ungraded classes.
 However, it is not just a simple matter of 3-4 year olds, 4-5 year olds, and 5-6 year olds spending time together in one environment.
 The hope is really that the younger children might learn from older ones who, in turn, have come up from “the ranks” and are well on their way to being self-directed.
 Such quality is hard to achieve with frequent and substantial turn over.